Townsend House (Pughtown, Pennsylvania)

+The Townsend House, also known as Lundale Farm, is an historic, American home that is located near Pughtown in South Coventry Township, Chester County, Pennsylvania.

+The house was added to the National Register of Historic Places in 1974.

+History and architectural features

-Townsend House, also known as Lundale Farm, is a historic home located near Pughtown in South Coventry Township, Chester County, Pennsylvania.
-It was built in three phases.
-The oldest section dates to 1796, with additions made in the early 19th century, and in 1950.
-The main house was built in the first two phases and is a 2 1/2-story, five-bay, random fieldstone structure coated in stucco.
+This historic residence was built in three phases.
+The oldest section dates to 1796, with additions made during the early nineteenth century and in 1950.
+The main house was built during the first two phases and is a 2 1/2-story, five-bay, random fieldstone structure that is coated in stucco.
 It has a gable roof and a brick chimney at the west gable end.
 The 1950 addition is a 2 1/2-story structure attached at the east end.
-Also on the property is a stone springhouse dated to the early 18th century.
+Also located on the property is a stone springhouse that dates to the early eighteenth century.

 The house was added to the National Register of Historic Places in 1974.